Influence of a keV sterile neutrino on neutrino-less double beta decay -- how things changed in the recent years: Conclusions

 \section{Conclusions}

-We have re-analyzed the contribution of one keV sterile neutrino to neutrino-less double beta decay, focussing especially on the low mass region.
-We have shown that, considering the existing X-ray limits before 2011, sterile neutrinos could have had a visible influence on the effective mass if they were as light as $M<$~2~keV.
-This was apparently missed by earlier references.
+We have re-analysed the contribution of one keV sterile neutrino to neutrino-less double beta decay, focussing particularly on the low mass region.
+We have shown that, considering the existing X-ray limits before 2011, depending on the light neutrino mass generation and DM production mechanisms, sterile neutrinos could have had a visible influence on the effective mass if they were as light as $M<$~2~keV (had one assumed an active-sterile mixing angle close to the by then most recent observational upper bound).
+This was to some extent missed by earlier references.
 We have then updated our study considering the recent Chandra and XMM-Newton results, taking the new limits with both a conservative and a restrictive approach.
-We found that for the conservative case the sterile neutrinos can still produce a visible modification on the effective mass for really light mass values, $M\simeq 1$~keV, while for higher masses the effect is tiny.
+We found that for the conservative case the sterile neutrinos could still produce a visible modification on the effective mass for really light mass values, $M\simeq 1$~keV, while for higher masses the effect is tiny.
 However, when using the Chandra and XMM-Newton limits at face value, the influence of a keV sterile neutrino on the effective mass is completely washed out.
 This is a consequence of the really strong new limits on the active-sterile neutrino mixing angle that are present at the moment from the satellite experiments mentioned.
+Furthermore, if a significant amount of the DM is produced by the DW-mechanism, this imposes an upper bound on the active-sterile mixing angle which can be even stronger than the X-ray bound and would completely destroy any possible effect.
+This could only be avoided if a significant amount of entropy is produced in a certain decay.

-We have then moved into analyzing the case in which the sterile neutrino constitutes only 50\% of the DM.
-Also in that case, with the limits before 2011 the effect on the effective mass is actually quite significant for light sterile neutrinos, $M<$~2~keV.
+We have then moved into analysing the case in which the sterile neutrino constitutes only 50\% of the DM.
+Also in that case, with the limits before 2011 taken at face value, the effect on the effective mass could actually be significant for light sterile neutrinos, $M<$~2~keV.
 For the conservative scenario, the biggest effect is present close to the lower bound, $M\simeq 1$~keV, but a small modification is also present for $M\simeq 1.6$~keV.
 Considering the restrictive limit, no effect is visible even for really light sterile neutrino masses.

-We have, moreover, studied the dependence in the case of form dominance.
-This notion is extremely restrictive, which is reflected in strong bounds on or even exclusions of different mass orderings for the various cases of form dominance.
-In particular when considering the restrictive limits, only a tiny parameter region survives for NO in the case of FD1.
-The scenario FD2 is, instead, completely excluded, and for FD3 only a small region is allowed for IO.

-Our study explicitly shows how the current X-ray bounds can be used to put strong constraints on models for keV sterile neutrinos.
+Furthermore, in this case, the DW-bound gets even stronger (and thus more destructive), since even less DM is allowed to be produced by the DW-mechanism.